ark-network/ark/website/docs/developers/clark.md

 Covenant Less Ark (or `clArk` for short) is a Rust implementation of Ark without using covenants (i.e. based on pre-signed transactions).

+This is a Proof of Concept in a very early phase of development.

 ## Requirements

 - [Rust](https://www.rust-lang.org/tools/install)